SpencerBrown/coreos-pxe-install/docs/coreos-baremetal.markdown

 Create `$CBM/data/machines/default/machine.json` as follows:

-* substitute your machine's IP address for `10.2.0.200`
+* substitute the boot server's IP address for `10.2.0.200`
 * if you downloaded a specific CoreOS version, substitute that version number for `current`

 ```json